 CEC Embedded Device Control

 The primary objective of every Crestron system is to enable precisely the control desired for a seamless user experience.
 DigitalMedia provides an alternative to conventional IR and RS-232 device control by harnessing the CEC (Consumer Electronics Control) signal embedded in HDMI.
-Through its connection to the control system, the DM-MD8X8 provides a gateway for controlling many devices right through their HDMI connections, potentially eliminating the need for any dedicated control wires or IR emitters.
+Through its connection to the control system, the DM-MD8X8 provides a gateway for controlling many devices right through their HDMI (or HDBaseT) connections, potentially eliminating the need for any dedicated control wires or IR emitters.
 Through proper CEC signal management, DigitalMedia allows you to take control of each device as you like.

 To configure a DM switcher complete with input and output cards, cables, and other peripherals, please use the DigitalMedia Switcher Configuration Tool.